 Every teaspoon of soil is home to billions of microbes

-Microbes have evolved alongside plants and contribute to their growth by helping them efficiently access nutrients and protecting them from pests and diseases.
-We are plant scientists, microbiologists, synthetic biologists, and data scientists looking to the plant microbiome to develop solutions for today’s farmers.
+Microbes have evolved alongside plants and contributed to their growth by helping them efficiently access nutrients and protect against pests and diseases.
+We are plant scientists, microbiologists, synthetic biologists, and data scientists looking to the plant microbiome to drive the development of better and more sustainable solutions for today's farmers.

 Our first challenge:

 Reducing the amount of industrial nitrogen fertilizer would:

 We are plant scientists, microbiologists, synthetic biologists, and data scientists.

 Our work leverages the synthetic biology leadership of Ginkgo Bioworks with Bayer’s deep knowledge and experience in crop science and ag biologicals.

 Agriculture is the original biological technology.
 The more we can learn to work with the soil microbiome, the more we can discover new ways to add value to farmers and return to agriculture's biological, sustainable roots.